 Everybody is born a Champion

 He was crowned Paralympic T38 100m Champion at the Tokyo Paralympics in 2021, breaking the European Record in the process.
-He has won Paralympic Gold, World Silver in 2019 and three times been crowned European T38 100M Champion.
+He has won Paralympic Gold, World Silver in 2019 and 2024, World Bronze in 2025 and three times been crowned European T38 100M Champion.
 In 2022 he was awarded an MBE for his services to Athletics.
-We are delighted to announce that Thomas has agreed to be a Patron of Nerve Tumours UK.
+We are delighted that Thomas continues to support the NF community as a Patron of Nerve Tumours UK.
 Thomas is diagnosed with NF1.

 “But more importantly, and uniquely, it has massively positively impacted my life when I realised I was eligible for para sport.
 Inspired by London 2012, I was involved with athletics as a hobby.
 One day my athletics coach asked me if I had any sort of neurological disability.
 Up until this point in 2018, as a young teenager, I had never really thought of it as a disability but once my coach helped me recognise that it was considered one, it really opened my views on NF1 and helped me understand why I run differently to other people.
 I compete as a T38 athlete, which categorises me with other athletes who have coordination challenges from their impairments, this includes Cerebral Palsy, Multiple Sclerosis and people who have had a stroke.
 I am very fortunate to be able to compete internationally for Great Britain which means I get to travel the world and train as an elite athlete.
 I am so fortunate for the avenues that have opened up to me so early in my life, I am able to do something I really love as my job and love growing more awareness of para sport.
 From a young age, I always wanted to travel so being able to travel the world with amazing teammates while doing something I love is just amazing.